frederic-perez/AmE-dictionary/data/dictionary.md

 __deluxe__ _adj_ _Deluxe album._
 __delve__ _v_ :two::dart::hammer:
 __Dem__ _n_ _slang_ __1__ A politician belonging to the Democratic Party. __2__ One who votes for candidates of or supports the Democratic Party.
-__demagogue__ _n_ A leader who obtains power by means of impassioned appeals to the emotions and prejudices of the populace. _Syn_ rabble-rouser
+__demagogue__ _n_ :two: /DEM-uh-gahg/ A leader who makes use of popular prejudices and false claims and promises in order to gain power.
+A leader who obtains power by means of impassioned appeals to the emotions and prejudices of the populace. _Syn_ rabble-rouser _The country’s voters ousted the demagogue who capitalized on the fears of the people._
 __demagogy__
 __demean__ _v_ :five::hammer: (demeaned, demeaning)
 __demeanor__ _n_